bedrocklinux/bedrocklinux-userland/DESIGN.md

 This is utilized by the executables in /bedrock/cross/ to determine which file should provide the given request.
-At the moment there are no plans to make use of the fact /etc also provides this, although it may be useful in debugging.
+At the moment there are no plans to make use of the fact /etc also provides this.

 The strata roots in /bedrock/strata/ may also have a `user.bedrock.unignored` attribute if the given stratum is unignored.